 Sure, absolutely.
 So let me ask you a question.
 When someone does come in for their first consultation with you, what does that look like?
 What does that feel like for someone?
 Well, first

 Brian Quaranta – 03:07

-Well, first off, you have to understand our culture at secure money advisors that we’ve created, is a very nurturing caring culture.
+off, you have to understand our culture at secure money advisors that we’ve created, is a very nurturing caring culture.
 And we know that the process of coming in and, you know, in laying out your financial life to somebody can be a very, very intimidating process.
 And so we’ve made the process very simple.
 It’s easy to understand.
 And I think a lot of people are intimidated, sometimes with going in and seeing a financial advisor because they’re afraid of being criticized for what they’ve done, or what they’re invested in, and so on and so forth.
 We’re not concerned about criticizing anybody, what we’re concerned about is making sure that they’ve got turned by turn directions to get from point A to point B, we want to give them the roadmap, if you will, to make sure that they can get to retirement on time and through retirement without any accidents, right.
-And that’s the importance and through that process.
-Cynthia, what we’ve done is we’ve created an intake process where we ask a lot of questions.
+And that’s the importance and went through that process.
+And the what we’ve done is we’ve created an intake process where we ask a lot of questions.
 And the reason we do that is because most people do not know what to ask.
-So if you’re thinking about coming in to secure money advisors, I would tell you don’t worry about figuring out what to ask.
-Just get your POS which if you haven’t watched the show that stands for pile of stuff, get your POS bring it in and we’ll help go through it and we’ll take the pieces of the puzzle, and we’ll be able to put them together to show you what your picture for retirement looks like.
+So if you’re thinking about coming into secure money advisors, I would tell you, don’t worry about figuring out what to ask, just get your POS, which if you haven’t watched the show that stands for pile of stuff, get your POS bring it in, and we’ll help go through it.
+And we’ll take the pieces of the puzzle, and we’ll be able to put them together to show you what your picture for retirement looks like.

 Cynthia de Fazio – 04:35

 Brian, are you hearing a lot of questions about taxes right now?
 Because that’s a hot topic for everyone.
 What are your thoughts on taxes in the future?